 According to Ohio law, rent is considered “late” the day after it’s due.
-Grace periods (if any) are addressed in the lease/rental agreement.
+If there is a grace period it shall be addressed in the lease or rental agreement.

 Once rent is past due, the landlord must provide a 3-Day Notice to Pay if the landlord wants to file an eviction action with the court.
-This notice gives the tenant the option to pay the past due amount in full within 3 days in order to avoid eviction.
+This notice gives the tenant the option to pay the past due amount in full within three days to avoid eviction.

 If the tenant does not pay the rent due by the end of the notice period and remains on the property, the landlord may proceed with the eviction process.

 Eviction Process for Violation of Lease Terms / Rental Agreement

 A tenant can be evicted in Ohio if they do not uphold their responsibilities under the terms of a written lease or rental agreement.

 Ohio landlords are not required to allow tenants to correct a lease violation in these instances, but they must provide tenants with a 3-Day Notice to Quit.